Pryde Brown

 Pryde Brown (born 1935) is an American photographer and feminist best known for her portrait and wedding photography.
-She became the owner of her photography studio in Princeton, NJ, in 1970, and was an active member of the National Organization for Women and Women on Words and Images.
+She opened her photography studio in Princeton, New Jersey, in 1970, and was an active member of the National Organization for Women and Women on Words and Images.

 Personal life

 Brown graduated from Sweet Briar College in June 1956.
 She married creative nonfiction writer John McPhee less than a year after graduating, on March 16, 1957.
 The couple had four children: photographer Laura McPhee, writers Jenny McPhee and Martha McPhee, and architectural historian Sarah McPhee.
 During her marriage to McPhee, Brown was a traditional stay-at-home mother and wife, despite harboring a desire to be a writer.

-Brown and McPhee divorced in 1969 when Brown was 32.
-She subsequently married Texan psychologist Dan Sullivan and had a fifth daughter, Joan Sullivan.
-The family, which consisted of Brown, Sullivan, Sullivan's children from his first marriage, Brown's daughters from her first marriage, and their youngest daughter Joan, lived together on Sullivan's farm in New Jersey.
-While married to Sullivan, Brown became the primary breadwinner.
-As of 2017, Brown was diagnosed with dementia.
+Brown and McPhee separated in 1969 and were divorced in 1972, when Brown was 37.
+She subsequently married Texan psychologist Dan Sullivan.
+They had a fifth daughter, Joan Sullivan, together.

+They acquired 50 acres of rural property in West Amwell, New Jersey.
+It had a house, two cottages and a 1920s hunting cabin, all of which required work.
+The property was named Pryde's Point, and is adjacent to what is known as the Alexauken Creek Wildlife Management Area, acquired by the state in the early 21st century.
+In 2002 the Brown/Sullivan property was preserved by D&R Greenway Land Trust.

+The family lived there with their large "blended family," which included Brown's four daughters from her first marriage, Sullivan's five children from his first marriage, and their youngest daughter Joan.
+They also had a range of pets and animals, including a donkey and chickens.

+While married to Sullivan, Brown became the primary breadwinner with her photography.
+In 2017, Brown developed signs of dementia.